sea with rock shore and colourful houses in cinque terre itinerary 3 days

 To reach the village itself, you’ll need to climb a steep staircase of 382 steps that winds through narrow streets and charming homes.
 The effort is worth it, as Corniglia rewards you with stunning panoramic views of the coastline and the surrounding hills.

-Speaking of views, Corniglia is also home to two incredible viewpoints that offer some of the most stunning vistas in all of Cinque Terre.
 The first is the Belvedere di Santa Maria, located just a short walk from the village center.
 From here, you’ll enjoy panoramic views of the rocky coastline and the turquoise waters of the Mediterranean.

 The second viewpoint, a bit more off the beaten path, is La Torre.
 It’s a medieval tower that once served as a lookout for incoming pirates and enemy ships.
 To reach La Torre, you’ll need to climb a steep staircase that leads you to Piazza Taragio.
 The tower offers 360-degree views of the entire Cinque Terre coastline.
 From here, you’ll feel as though you’re on top of the world, with the rugged cliffs, colourful houses, and sparkling sea stretching out before you.
+Trust me, it’s worth the climb!

 Looking for rock climbing around Cinque Terre – start in Corniglia.
 The cliffs offer challenging routes for experienced climbers.
 The cliffs surrounding Riomaggiore are a popular spot for rock climbing.